Githoppp/aws-serverless-document-processing-RAG/README.md

 Failure Handling:
 The architecture includes a Dead Letter Queue (DLQ) for failed SQS messages.
-If a document metadata message cannot be processed after multiple attempts, it is moved to the DLQ for later inspection and troubleshooting.
+If a document metadata message cannot be processed after multiple attempts (set to 3), it is moved to the DLQ for later inspection and troubleshooting.

 Screenshots: